MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/using-folder-redirection-in-group-policy.md

 Folder redirection enables data that's specific to a user to be redirected to a different hard disk on the user's local computer from the hard disk that holds the operating system files.
 Folder redirection makes the user's data safer in case the operating system has to be reinstalled.

-Finally, as an administrator, you can use Group Policy to set disk quotas, limiting how much space is consumed by user profile folders.
+Finally, as an administrator, you can use Group Policy to set disk quotas, limiting how much space user profile folders will use.

 ## Selecting a Folder Redirection target